longturn/freeciv21/docs/General/Manuals/client-manual.rst

 If you hover your mouse over the button, a pop up widget will appear and give you information about your nation's research.

-Figure 35 below shows an sample of a :guilabel:`Research Tree`.
+Figure 35 below shows a sample of a :guilabel:`Research Tree`.
 In this picture the player has actually finished all of the available technologies (known as completing the research tree) and is simply researching "future" technologies.